canalplus/rx-player/doc/Getting_Started/ImportableWorker.md

   // Give it a "name" through which it will be referenced from your application
   // bundle when you want to enable it.
   "my-representation-filter",
-  // Same thing than your usual representation filter.
+  // Same thing as your usual representation filter.
 Here filtering in only
   // 1080p video or less
   (representationInfo, context) => {
     if (context.trackType === "video") {